microsoft/language-server-protocol/_specifications/lsp/3.17/workspace/symbol.md

 	tags?: SymbolTag[];

 	/**
+	 * The name of the symbol containing this symbol.
+This information is for
+	 * user interface purposes (e.g. to render a qualifier in the user interface
+	 * if necessary).
+It can't be used to re-infer a hierarchy for the document
+	 * symbols.
+	 */
+	containerName?: string;

+	/**
 	 * The location of this symbol.
 Whether a server is allowed to
 	 * return a location without a range depends on the client
 	 * capability `workspace.symbol.resolveSupport`.